ouspg/CryptoCourse/Week4Exercises/README.md

 > Return possible source code and answer the questions.

-Note that for example Bitcoin proof-of-work algortihm is based on a partial preimage search of a hash function.
+Note that for example the Bitcoin proof-of-work algorithm is based on a partial preimage search of a hash function.

 ## Task 4: MACs gone wrong